 Phan Thiet operators usually make a distinction between winter and summer seasons.
 During winter, mostly Northern Europeans and Russians spend their holidays here, far away from the northern chill, to enjoy kitesurfing and windsurfing.
 In summer season, Phan Thiet is a popular destination for Australians and North Americans, as well as many Vietnamese escaping the steaming hot cities for a fresh breeze of sea wind.

-Danang city ?
-Phanthiet city
+Danang city to Phanthiet city

 (change bus in Nhatrang, stop for dinner around 22:00, arrive Nhatrang at 6:00 am)